Logan-CSN/OverLine-Studio/README.md

-# Graphics Dashboard
+# OverLine Studio

-**Graphics Dashboard** is a sports production graphics program built for **Central Sports Network**.
+**OverLine Studio** is a sports production graphics program built for **Central Sports Network**.
 This software allows users to manage and display graphics for sports broadcasts.

 ---